-- Before becoming involved in clinical trials, it is important for CRCs to complete appropriate training, including general as well as protocol-specific training.
-They are also encouraged to learn about SMA. - > CRCs are encouraged to adopt a patient-focused approach. - CRCs can help extend the patient-focused mindset to other members of the research and care teams.
+- ➤ Before becoming involved in clinical trials, it is important for CRCs to complete appropriate training, including general as well as protocol-specific training.
+They are also encouraged to learn about SMA. - > CRCs are encouraged to adopt a patient-focused approach. - > CRCs can help extend the patient-focused mindset to other members of the research and care teams. - > Develop a strategy to mitigate common bottlenecks and challenges encountered during study start-up.